-As a specialist repair and refurbishment contractor CSC Services provide range of corrosion protective coatings to protect structures affected by corrosion.
+As a specialist repair and coatings contractor CSC Services provide range of corrosion protective coatings to protect structures affected by corrosion.

 Corrosion is the deterioration of a material (usually a metal) that results from a chemical or electrochemical reaction with its environment.
 In order to prevent and control corrosion, it is important to understand the different types of corrosion; the mechanisms involved; how to detect them; and how and why they occur.

 Corrosion will usually take more than one form and is affected by numerous external factors.
-In this feature article Mick Flounders, Contracts Director of CSC Services lists the most common types of corrosion.
+In this feature article Mick Flounders, Contracts Director of CSC Services lists the most common types of corrosion that a coatings contractor will look out for.

 - Uniform corrosion – According to NACE International (the Worldwide Corrosion Authority), on the basis of material wasted, this is the most common form of corrosion.
 It is characterised by corrosive attack proceeding evenly over the entire surface area of a metal.
 General thinning will take place until failure.
 Uniform corrosion is relatively easy to measure and predict making disastrous failures relatively rare.
 In many cases the only problem it causes is to the appearance of a material, and in some cases the patina created can add appeal and colour to a surface such as the rust hues produced on weathering steels.
 The breakdown of protective coating systems on structures often leads to this form of corrosion.
 Dulling of a bright or polished surface, etching by acid cleaners, or oxidation (discoloration) of steel are examples of surface corrosion.
 If permitted to continue this corrosion can lead to more serious types of corrosion.